drocoder024/FoodOutlet/README.md

 2. What if manager has already booked and an Employee comes to book again
 3. What if Manager is trying to book for a team where one of the Employee has already Booked
 4. How to handle when multiple Employees come to book seat?

+# Design OTP Generator and Validator Service

+Problem Statement :

+Requirements:

+1. Can have multiple clients
+2. can be of different length to serve different purpose - delivery verification / account retrieval etc